QuestBridge Students: Introduction and application overview

 If you are a QuestBridge student, we thank you for your interest in Wellesley and congratulate you on being recognized for your outstanding academic and personal accomplishments by the QuestBridge program.
 We know that the process of researching and applying to colleges is exciting but also challenging at times.
 We want you to know that we're here to provide answers to your questions and to assist you in your process.
 Above all, we want you to be successful!
 See this video to learn more about QuestBridge National College Match.

 As one of the most diverse colleges in the United States, Wellesley is widely known for its role in promoting leadership models of women and commitment to academic excellence.
 Wellesley's beautiful campus and exceptional resources enable the College to attract the most talented students from communities across the country and around the world and top professors who are passionate about teaching.

 The Wellesley website can help you explore the many different facets of the college.
-To learn about internship opportunities, visit the Center for Work and Service.
+To learn about internship opportunities, visit Career Education.
 If you're interested in studying abroad, see the Office of International Studies.
-Curious about how many languages we offer?
+Curious about the variety of majors we offer?
 Check out our academic areas.
 Maybe you just want to know what our students think of Wellesley (and how they have fun!).
 The Wellesley 100, video playlist, and our student blogs give you a glimpse into the community here.

 Intrigued?
 One of the best ways to get a feel for this exceptional educational community for women is by visiting our beautiful campus, located 12 miles from Boston.
 Learn more about visiting Wellesley.
-If you're unable to schedule a visit and would like to connect with a current Wellesley student or alumnae in your area, please feel free to contact Natasha Robinson, Assistant Director of Admission, at email@example.com or by phone at 781.283.2285.
+If you're unable to schedule a visit and would like to connect with a current Wellesley student or alumnae in your area, please feel free to contact Danielle Wells, Associate Director of Admission, at email@example.com or by phone at 781.283.2287.

 Apply for admission